-- To quote on your certification, certification bodies may ask: If your company meets the eligibility criteria for the Consumer-Facing Organisation version of the Standard.
-Details about your company's internal systems and processes to determine your risk level.
-Which seafood species you want to buy and sell as certified.
-What activities you perform with the certified seafood (for example packing, processing or trading).
-If you have any certified suppliers.
-Where your company is based and how many sites it has.
-If your company has more than one operating site, (e.g. a storage warehouse or central kitchen) and if any sites sell or serve to the final consumer.
-If you intend to use subcontractors to process, pack, transport or store certified seafood.
+To quote on your certification, certification bodies may ask: -------

+- If your company meets the eligibility criteria for the Consumer-Facing Organisation version of the Standard. - Details about your company's internal systems and processes to determine your risk level. - Which seafood species you want to buy and sell as certified. - What activities you perform with the certified seafood (for example packing, processing or trading). - If you have any certified suppliers. - Where your company is based and how many sites it has. - If your company has more than one operating site, (e.g. a storage warehouse or central kitchen) and if any sites sell or serve to the final consumer. - If you intend to use subcontractors to process, pack, transport or store certified seafood.

 Once you accept a quote, the certification body will send you a contract.
-Your certification body will register your company on the MSC Chain of Custody scheme database to create a unique MSC Chain of Custody Code to be used upon certification.